Leverage efficiency: Mathematical background

+We note that $\lm$ is constant in this setup.
+The fractional holdings in the two assets do not change over time, even though the values of the holdings do change.
+Unless $\lm=0$ or $1$, when only one asset is present, this implies that the portfolio is continuously rebalanced, \ie resources are moved between the risky and riskless assets to maintain the leverage at $\lm$.
+This rebalancing trade is shown schematically in \fref{rebalance}.
+In practice, such rebalancing would take place only at finite time intervals and would incur transaction costs.
+Such effects are included in our empirical work in section~\ref{Tests}.
+Moreover, the leveraged investments imagined in this study should not be confused with ``buy-and-hold'' portfolios which start with an initial leverage and do not undergo rebalancing.
+In general, the allocation of such portfolios will change over time.

-Leverage $\lm<0$ reflects short-selling; $0\leq \lm \leq 1$ reflects part of the investor's equity being invested in the market and part kept safe paying a return of $\murm$; and $\lm>1$ reflects what is commonly referred to as leveraging, \ie an investment in the market that exceeds the investor's equity and includes borrowed funds.
-The volatility in $x_l(t)$, reflecting the investor's equity, is $\lm\sigmam$, proportional to the leverage, and the expected return of $x_l(t)$ is $\murm+\lm\muem$, reflecting a safe interest rate and the excess expected return of the market added in proportion to the leverage.
-Thus leveraging causes both the excess return and the fluctuations to increase linearly.
+For the moment, we will think of the risky asset as resembling an investment in the market portfolio and of the riskless asset as resembling a safe government bond or bank deposit.
+Negative holdings, corresponding to borrowed assets, are possible.
+Leverage $\lm<0$ reflects short-selling; $0\leq\lm\leq1$ reflects part of the investor's equity being invested in the market and part kept safe accruing interest at rate $\murm$; and $\lm>1$ reflects what is commonly referred to as leveraging, \ie an investment in the market that exceeds the investor's equity and includes borrowed funds.
+The volatility in \eref{l_motion} is $\lm\sigmam$, proportional to the leverage, and the drift is $\murm+\lm\muem$, reflecting a safe interest rate and the excess drift of the market added in proportion to the leverage.
+Thus leveraging causes both the excess drift and the fluctuation amplitude to increase linearly.